 Over nine million customers of British airline Easyjet were victims of a hacker attack.
 As well as travel information, persons unknown were able to capture email addresses and credit card data, including security codes, of more than 2,200 customers.
 The company responded by issuing circulars to the affected customers, so as to take early action against phishing attacks by the fraudsters.

-Data leak at the German Red Cross leads to breakdown
+The data leak at the German Red Cross leads to a breakdown

 Three minutes was all it took for a hacker to gain access to the servers of several district associations of the German Red Cross in Brandenburg.
 This gave the hacker access to patient data for more than 30,000 people and a list of ambulance transports.
 The explosive nature of the case stems primarily from the lack of crisis management: despite the hacker pointing out the security breach and recording his actions, the website was only blocked.
 The server, however, continued to serve as the front door to patient data.
 Weeks later, the hacker tested the security breach again and was successful, obtaining unimpeded access to patient data and digital identities.
 It took the hacker tipping off journalists for the county associations to finally react, more than 72 days after they were initially notified about the issue.